Aditya-Choudhry/figma-ui-web/replit.md

 ## Overview

-This is a Chrome browser extension that captures the visual structure of any live website and converts it into a Figma-compatible format.
-The extension analyzes DOM elements, extracts design properties (fonts, colors, positions, spacing), and generates structured JSON data that can be imported into Figma while preserving the editable design structure.
+This is a Figma plugin that captures the visual structure of any live website and converts it into native Figma elements.
+The plugin uses a Python backend server to fetch and analyze website content, then creates corresponding Figma nodes while preserving the design structure and hierarchy.

 ## System Architecture

-### Chrome Extension Architecture
+### Figma Plugin Architecture
-The extension follows the Manifest V3 architecture with three main components:
+The plugin follows the standard Figma plugin architecture with two main components:
-- **Background Service Worker** (`background.js`): Handles extension lifecycle, settings management, and message routing
-- **Content Script** (`content.js`): Injected into web pages to perform DOM analysis and capture
+- **Main Code** (`code.js`): Runs in Figma environment, handles Figma API interactions and node creation
-- **Popup Interface** (`popup.html/js/css`): User interface for triggering captures and exports
+- **UI Interface** (`ui.html`): Plugin interface for URL input and capture control
+- **Backend Server** (`server.py`): Python Flask server that fetches and processes website content

 ### Data Processing Pipeline
-1. **DOM Traversal**: Content script analyzes page structure and elements
-2. **Style Extraction**: Captures computed CSS properties, fonts, colors, and layout data
-3. **Image Processing**: Extracts and processes images (base64 or downloadable URLs)
-4. **Figma Conversion**: Transforms captured data into Figma-compatible JSON structure
-5. **Export Generation**: Creates downloadable JSON file for Figma import
+1. **URL Input**: User enters website URL in plugin interface
+2. **Server Request**: Plugin sends URL to Python backend server
+3. **Content Fetching**: Server fetches website HTML using requests and BeautifulSoup
+4. **DOM Analysis**: Server parses HTML structure and extracts element data
+5. **Figma Creation**: Plugin receives structured data and creates native Figma nodes
+6. **Layout Application**: Elements are positioned with proper hierarchy and styling

 ## Key Components